 Description The property is a detached bungalow.
-Accommodation Ground Floor: Hallway, Living Room, Kitchen, Two Bedrooms, Dining Room/Bedroom Three and Shower Room.
-Gross Internal Floor Area (m2) Approximately 73m 2 .
-Neighbourhood and Location The property forms part of an established residential area in the town of Forres.
+Accommodation Ground Floor: Entrance vestibule, Hallway, Living Room, Kitchen, Three Bedrooms and Shower Room.
+Gross Internal Floor Area (m2) Approximately 90m 2 .
+Neighbourhood and Location The property forms part of an established residential area in the village of Duffus.
 The surrounding properties in the immediate vicinity are generally of a similar age, style and use.
-A range of typical local amenities can be found nearby.
-Age Built around 1975.
+A shop can be found locally, while a wider range of amenities can be found in the town of Elgin within reasonable commuting distance.
+Age Built around 1976.
 Weather It was sunny and dry, following generally similar conditions.
-Chimney Stacks There are no chimney stacks.
+Chimney Stacks Visually inspected with the aid of binoculars where appropriate.
+There is a chimney stack of concrete block construction.
+This has a render finish.
+There is a lead flashing at the base of the chimney.
 Roofing including Roof Space Sloping roofs were visually inspected with the aid of binoculars where appropriate.

 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof is pitched and tiled.
-I understand the roof has been sprayed with an insecticide.
 The ridges are formed in tile.
-The roof is of timber construction, with underside felt.
+Access to the roof space is available via a hatch in the hallway with drop down ladder.
+The roof is of timber construction, with fibreboard and underside felt.
 Insulation materials have been laid over and between the ceiling joists.
+The roof space has been partly floored for storage purposes.
 Rainwater Fittings Visually inspected with the aid of binoculars where appropriate.
-The gutters are of a PVC, half round design with PVC, round downpipes.
+The gutters are of a PVC, ogee design with PVC, box profile downpipes.
 Main Walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The walls are of cavity block construction, externally rendered and brick faced.
+The walls are of cavity block construction, externally rendered with a synthetic stone faced base course.
+There is provision of sub floor ventilation via air vents and ground level.
 Windows, External Doors and Joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
-Doors and windows were not forced open.
-The windows are of a double glazed UPVC type.
-These are of mixed ages.
-9